-Prior to our acquisition of ASP, Johnson & Johnson received a Civil Investigative Demand ("CID") from the United States Department of Justice ("DOJ") regarding a False Claims Act investigation arising from a whistleblower lawsuit pertaining to the pricing, quality, marketing, and promotion of certain of ASP's products.
+Prior to our acquisition of ASP, Johnson & Johnson received a Civil Investigative Demand from the United States Department of Justice ("DOJ") regarding a False Claims Act investigation arising from a whistleblower lawsuit pertaining to the pricing, quality, marketing, and promotion of certain of ASP's products.
 Based on the totality of available information at the Principal Closing Date and throughout the applicable measurement period, management allocated \$26 million of the \$2.7 billion purchase price to a potential liability related to the aforementioned litigation.
-Since the Principal Closing Date, management has continually evaluated the likelihood and magnitude of the asserted claims based on any new information that became available.
+Following the Principal Closing Date, management continually evaluated the likelihood and magnitude of the asserted claims based on any new information that became available.
 In the second quarter of 2021, following the unsealing of the whistleblower lawsuit and DOJ's declination to intervene in the litigation, the plaintiff dismissed the whistleblower lawsuit.
-Based on these developments, management derecognized the litigation liability from our Consolidated Condensed Balance Sheet and recorded the gain on litigation dismissal of \$26 million within Non-operating income (expense), net in our Consolidated Condensed Statements of Earnings for the three and six month periods ended July 2, 2021.
+Based on these developments, management derecognized the litigation liability from our Consolidated Condensed Balance Sheet and recorded the gain on litigation dismissal of \$26 million within Non-operating income (expense), net in our Consolidated Condensed Statements of Earnings during the nine month period ended October 1, 2021.